RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 	}

-The function: *build_artist_info(artist = "Aqua")* generates a URL pointing to the Artist requested (Aqua in this example) JSON file with information about them.
-If the artist doesn't exist it won't return anything.
-If you copy this URL into Firefox, you can take a look at the JSON file.

-But we don't need to load the JSON in firefox, we need the data to be in R. The way to do this is using the function fromJSON().
+The function: **build_artist_info(artist = "Aqua")** generates a URL pointing to the Artist requested JSON file with information about them.
+If the artist doesn't exist, you will get an URL but it won't return anything.
+Copy this URL into Firefox so you can take a look at the JSON file and familiarise yourself with it.
+But don't forget that we don't need to load the JSON in firefox.
+We need the data to be in R. The way to do this is using the function fromJSON().

 	fromJSON(build_artist_info(artist = "Aqua"))